wasdee/thaipy.github.io/README.md

 ### Code of Conduct
 We have a [code of conduct](/coc) we require all members of the ThaiPy community to adhere to.

+### Health and Safety
+We have a [health and safety policy](/safety).
+TLDR: no current mask or vaccination requirements.
+If you feel ill, stay home or mask up and test.

 ### Topics, Decks, and Notes

 To propose a topic for a future event, just [open an issue](https://github.com/ThaiPy/meetups/issues) and we'll see if it fits on our calendar.
 Slide decks and notes from past events can also be found at our [meetup repo](https://github.com/ThaiPy/meetups/).